bertt/wkx_dapper_sample/README.md

 # wkx_dapper_sample

-Sample of reading PostGIS geometries using Micro-ORM Dapper (https://www.nuget.org/packages/Dapper/) and geometry library WKX (https://www.nuget.org/packages/Wkx/).
+Sample of reading spatial database geometries using Micro-ORM Dapper (https://www.nuget.org/packages/Dapper/) and geometry library WKX (https://www.nuget.org/packages/Wkx/).

 In this sample a PostGIS database is used.
 However the code can be adapted to any spatial database that is capable of returning geometries in WKB format (like SqlServer or MySql).